joschel7/eda-telemetry-lab/README.md

 ## EDA Configuration

-The lab is entirely automated, with all the necessary EDA resources declaratively defined in the manifests located in the `./manifests/common` directories.
+The lab is entirely automated, with all the necessary EDA resources declaratively defined in the manifests located in the `./manifests` and `./manifests/common` directories.
 Here is a short summary of the manifests and their purposes:

 | File | Description |
 |------|-------------------------|